eshaz/mse-audio-wrapper/README.md

     *Note: Any data that does not conform to the instance's mimetype will be discarded.*

   * Once enough data has been received to form at least 4 complete audio frames, and 1022 bytes of audio data, the initial segment will be returned along with a movie fragment containing the audio data.
+These values are user configurable using the `options` parameter in the constructor.

     * 1st Iteration